 - Insurance planning: A financial planner can help you evaluate your insurance needs.
 Some financial planners are also licensed insurance agents and can sell you insurance themselves.
 However, they’ll likely earn a commission, which would create a conflict of interest.

 - Budgeting: This is perhaps the cornerstone of financial planning.
 A planner can make sure you are spending the right amount given your income and can also make sure that you aren’t going into debt.

 The exact services offered by a financial planner will vary based on the individual.
-Make sure your planner offers the services you need.
+Make sure the financial planner you choose offers the services you need.

-A financial advisor who offers both financial planning and investment advisory services may charge a wrap fee.
-This means you pay one fee for all the services the advisor offers you.
-This fee is generally based on a percentage of assets under management.
+A financial advisor or financial planner who offers both financial planning and investment advisory services may charge a wrap fee.
+This means you’ll pay a single rate for the advisor’s services, transactional fees and custodial fees.
+Wrap fee rates are generally based on a percentage of the client’s overall assets under management (AUM).

 Financial planning is about looking at all elements of a person’s financial life and coming up with a plan to help you as an individual meet your responsibilities and achieve your goals.
 It can include a number of services such as tax planning, estate planning, philanthropic planning and college funding planning.
 You might pay based on an hourly fee, a flat fee or an asset-based fee.

 - Before even talking to an advisor, you can think about how you want to potentially divvy up your investable assets.
-Use this free asset allocation calculator to figure out the right balance for your portfolio based on your risk tolerance level.
+Use this free asset allocation calculator to figure out the right balance for you based on your risk tolerance.

 Photo Credit: ©iStock/Drazen_, ©iStock/Jirapong Manustrong, ©iStock/PeopleImages